microsoft/rushjs.io-website/pages/configs/deploy_json.md

   // "includeNpmIgnoreFiles": true,

   /**
-   * To improve backwards compatibility with legacy packages, the PNPM package manager installs extra links in the
+   * To improve backwards compatibility with legacy packages, the pnpm package manager installs extra links in the
    * node_modules folder that enable packages to import undeclared dependencies.
 In some cases this workaround may
    * double the number of links created.
 If your deployment does not require this workaround, you can set
    * "omitPnpmWorkaroundLinks" to true to avoid creating the extra links.